← All articles

 When Google Ads often wins (B2B)

-When you solve a problem people are searching for
+When you solve a problem people search for

-When you can create a good landing page
+When you can build a good landing page

-When someone searches for “provider + service”, they are often close to making a decision.
+If someone searches "supplier + service", they are often close to a decision.

 When SEO often wins (B2B)